steedas/wksteed/content/aboutme/index.md

 Surfing (behind a boat)

 ![Face](images/dirty3.jpg)
-Mixing concrete gets a bit messy...
+I used to work as a carpenter's assistant for a summer.
+Mixing concrete gets messy...

 ## Why a Website?